 Larger inverters (500 watts and over) must be hard-wired directly to a battery.
 The cable size depends on the distance between battery and inverter, and will be specified in the Owner's Manual.

-When connecting the inverter to the battery use the thickest wire available, in the shortest length practical.
+When connecting the inverter to the battery always use an overcurrent protection device, such as a fuse or circuit breaker, and use the thickest wire available, in the shortest length practical.

 See our Cables Page for recommendations for each of the inverters we sell.

 Cable size recommendations may vary among inverter brands and models; check the Owner's Manual for the model you purchase before you buy the wire for it.

 The maximum length generally recommended is 10', and shorter is better.
 If you need more length, it is much better to put it on the AC side (as with an extension cord from inverter to appliance) than on the DC side.

 Cables with battery terminals (ring terminals or stud terminals) to hook up your inverter are available here.